redhat-developer/vscode-openshift-tools/README.md

    * `Push` - Push the source code to a Component.
    * `Watch` - Watch for changes, update Component on change.
 This is not supported for git based components.
    * `Undeploy` - Undeploys a Component from the cluster.
 The component still resides in the local config.
+   * `Debug` - Debug local Java or Node.js Component.
+   * `Test` - Run test for the Component in cluster.
+   * `Reveal in Explorer` - Show Component's context folder in Explorer view
    * `Delete` - Delete existing Component from the cluster and removes the local config also.
-   * `Debug` - Debug local Java or Node.js Component.

 ##### Commands for a `not pushed` Component